Parenthood is a loving & crazy journey that you don't need to do alone.

 Countless scientific trials examining doula care demonstrate remarkably improved physical and psychological outcomes for both mother and baby.
 Doulas have a positive impact on the well-being of the entire family.

-Birth Doulas studies have shown that their support can result in reduced use of pain medications, fewer cesarean birth rates, a decrease in the length of labor, higher breastfeeding rates, higher satisfaction with the birth experience and reduced rates of a perinatal mood & anxiety disorder.
+Birth Doulas studies have shown that their support can result in reduced use of pain medications, fewer cesarean birth rates (by up to 35%!), a decrease in the length of labor, higher breastfeeding rates, higher satisfaction with the birth experience and reduced rates of a perinatal mood & anxiety disorder.
 Families who have used postpartum doula services often experience an easier transition into their new roles, report high breastfeeding rates, and are at less risk of a perinatal mood & anxiety disorder or receive treatment more quickly.

 What is the difference between a doula and a midwife?